zluo16/js-jquery-stop-propogation-readme-web-051517/README.md

 What in the world?
 Why is that behavior we would want?
 In most cases you wouldn't at all.
 Imagine if you had a large series of nested elements all with click events.
 Firing the click event of the innermost child would trigger the click events of every single parent.

-## Stop Propogation
+## Stop Propagation

 So how the heck do we stop that from happening?
-With `stopPropogation`.
+With `stopPropagation`.
 Let's go ahead and refactor our jQuery:

 ```js
 $('.course').on('click', function(){